bogdando/packer-atlas-example/README.md

 See the `rabbitmq-cluster-ocf.json` with the post-processors section with all details about deploying the Vagrant Box to Atlas.

+Also builds the docker image, though it must be pushed manually (TODO circle CI job auth for the dockerhub).

 ## Vagrantfile

-Supports libvirt and virtualbox providers.
+Supports libvirt, virtualbox, docker providers.
 Spins up two VM nodes [n1, n2] with predefined IP addressess 10.10.10.2-3/24.
 Creates a corosync cluster with disabled quorum and STONITH.
 Launches a rabbitmq OCF multi-state pacemaker clone which should assemble the rabbit cluster automatically.

+## Known issues

+* For the docker provider, a networking is [not implemented](https://github.com/mitchellh/vagrant/issues/6667) and there is no [docker-exec privisioner](https://github.com/mitchellh/vagrant/issues/4179) to replace the SSH-based one.
+So I put ugly workarounds all around to make things working.

+* Use ``docker rm -f -v`` if ``vagrant destroy`` fails to teardown things.

-Note, the vagrant may through en error about a bad ssh exit code.
+* The ``vagrant up`` may through en error about a bad ssh exit code.
 Just ignore it and perform the manual action up for the rest of the nodes (n2, n3, etc.), if required.

+* Make sure there is no conflicting host networks exist like `packer-atlas-example0` or `vagrant-libvirt` or the like.
+Otherwise nodes become isolated from the host system.

 ## Acknowledgements